 You can’t pull a “all nighter” and then attend a key board meeting.
 You can’t work 72 straight hours and then speak eloquently at your company picnic.
 Modulating your energy for the key events ends up being one of the most challenging mental shifts we all make on the road from Founder to CEO.
 Why?
 Because he definition of your “productivity” changes as you make the shift from Founder to CEO.

-9 – Clarity becomes as important than strategy.
+9 – Clarity becomes as important as strategy.

 Yes, strategy is important.
 Essential.
 But, it does no good if you are not clear, your growing team is not clear, and your customers are not clear about what you do and where you are going.
 It takes an enormous amount of energy to ensure all the stakeholders in your startup are clear about who you are and the value you bring to the marketplace.